Sue Bailey Thurman: Boston

 In 1953, Howard Thurman became the Dean of the Boston University School of Theology and, after ten years in California, the couple moved to Boston.
 The move was prompted by the desire to share their ideas of outreach and inclusion in a university setting, though they were aware that the arrival of the first black pastor in a white university would lead to difficulties.
 From the beginning, Thurman tried to create an inclusive environment, organizing monthly dinners for the Marsh Chapel Choir members and their friends.
 Shortly after they arrived, a Japanese student committed suicide leaving a note that she had no friends.
 Not only was she not known well at the university, finding her family to notify them was difficult.
 In response, Thurman organized the International Student Hostess Committee to keep international students from feeling isolated.
 By 1965, the committee was serving 500 international students at Boston University.

 The Thurmans were at times criticized by those who felt they should be visibly active in the Civil Rights Movement, but they believed their commitment was to addressing the spiritual needs of those who were visible, rather than participating in marches, protests and demonstrations.
-Among the papers of MLK were many letters from people such as Homer A. Jack, who co-founded the Congress of Racial Equality; Lillian Smith, author of the novel Strange Fruit; Glenn E. Smiley, national field secretary of Fellowship of Reconciliation, as well as King's own acknowledgement, which credited their spiritual guidance.
+Among the papers of Martin Luther King Jr. were many letters from people who shared their advocacy of Gandhian nonviolence or directly credited the Thurmans' friendship and spiritual guidance, including Homer A. Jack, who co-founded the Congress of Racial Equality; Lillian Smith, author of the novel Strange Fruit; Glenn E. Smiley, national field secretary of Fellowship of Reconciliation; and King himself.

 Thurman continued her writing work in Boston.
 In 1958, she published The Historical Cookbook of the American Negro, which not only gave recipes but included black history.
 It retold stories of professional women and history to counter the belief that all black women were maids and domestics at a time when African Americans were excluded from basic civil rights.
 She recognized that in order to tell their history, a new approach was needed as there was no market for histories of the African Americans.
 In the preface to her book, she explained she was creating "palatable history", testifying to her shrewd marketing ability.